 Learning Other Languages

-Latin provides an ideal foundation for the study of other languages, which will become increasingly importance in our global society.
+Latin provides an ideal foundation for the study of other languages, which will become increasingly important in our global society.
 This Latin foundation is not only true because of the required precision of its word forms and its proximity to English, but in particular because Latin is the root of all Romance languages, such as Spanish, Italian, French, Romanian and Portuguese.

 Thinking and Communicating with Precision